List of Assassin's Creed characters: Orsi Brothers

-Checco (1458 – 7 July 1488) (voiced by Andreas Apergis) and Ludovico Orsi (1455 – 7 July 1488) are two mercenary brothers and members of the Templar Order.
-Hailing from a noble family, they start a successful money lending business, and kill anyone who does not pay them back on time.
+Checco (1458 – 7 July 1488) (voiced by Andreas Apergis) and Ludovico Orsi (1455 – 7 July 1488) are two mercenary brothers and associates of the Templar Order.
+Hailing from a noble family, they start a successful money-lending business, killing anyone who does not pay them back on time.
 In 1488, they are hired by Caterina Sforza to murder her husband Girolamo Riario after discovering he was a Templar and involved in the Pazzi conspiracy.
 The brothers agree to carry out the assassination because Girolamo owed them money.
 Not long after, Rodrigo Borgia hires the Orsi brothers to obtain a map to the pages of Altaïr's Codex made by Girolamo.
 To this end, they lead an army of mercenaries in a siege on Forlì, and kidnap Caterina's children.
 Ezio helps to defend the city and rescues the children, killing Ludovico in the process, but Checco manages to steal the Apple of Eden, which Ezio had left with Caterina.
-However, Checco would soon meet the same fate as his brother, being killed by Ezio just outside of Forlì, before he could deliver the Apple to Borgia.
+However, Checco would soon meet the same fate as his brother, being killed by Ezio just outside of Forlì, before he could deliver the Apple to the Templars.